Harvey scores 2 TDs as UCF beats No. 20 Cincinnati 25-21

 Harvey’s go-ahead TD capped a seven-play, 75-yard march directed by Mikey Keene.
 The backup quarterback was 4 for 4 for 57 yards on the drive.

+”We have our plays that we go through during the week so it’s like second nature to us,” Keene said. ”I just try to put the ball in a good place and let the guys go out there and make plays.”

+Cincinnati (6-2, 3-1) had won 19 straight American Athletic Conference games, including victories in the past two league championship games.

-Cincinnati (6-2, 3-1 American Athletic Conference) took a 21-18 lead with 3:04 remaining.
+Cincinnati took a 21-18 lead with 3:04 remaining.
 Ryan Montgomery scored on a 39-yard touchdown run, and the Bearcats added the 2-point conversion on a Ben Bryant pass to Tyler Scott.

+”We didn’t get it done tonight, it wasn’t from a lack of will or a lack of fight,” Cincinnati coach Luke Fickell said. ”We just got exposed in some situations where we have to be a lot better.”

 UCF (6-2, 3-1) took a 10-6 lead into halftime on the strength of a 26-yard touchdown run by Harvey.
 The Knights added a safety in the third quarter when Josh Celiscar sacked Bryant in the end zone.